-We don’t know about you, but just the thought of running everyday, or just burpees, makes us tired.
+We don’t know about you, but just the thought of running every day, or just burpees, makes me tired.

-We got some good news, to lose weight you don’t have to be pushing yourself at the gym everyday.
-If you are a gym bunny then you do you boo!
-But for the rest of us that want to do something that is quick, easy, convenient and isn’t a high risk of injury, we have just the solution for you… drumroll please…
+I've got some good news, to lose weight you don’t have to be pushing yourself at the gym every day.
+If you are a gym bunny then, you do you boo!
+But for the rest of us that want to do something that is quick, easy, convenient and isn’t a high risk of injury, I have just the solution for you… drumroll please…

-Walking improves fitness, cardiac health, bone density, boosts mood, creates less stress on joints, reduces risk for cancer and other chronic disease, improves endurance, circulation, and posture, and helps you live longer!
+Walking improves fitness, cardiac health, bone density, boosts mood, creates less stress on joints, reduces the risk for cancer and other chronic diseases, improves endurance, circulation, posture, and helps you live longer!

 A study by Chudasama, Y.V et al (2019) found that moderate exercise (or ten minutes of brisk walking a day) was associated with a three year increase in life expectancy, while 22 minutes of brisk walking could increase life expectancy by as much as five years!